 Also if the parties intend to incorporate some terms of a standard form contract (e.g. FIDIC) into the LOI, this should be clearly expressed.

-In commercial case no 240/2006, the Dubai Court of Cassation upheld the LOI valid and the payment clause (“the payment shall be made after seven days from the receipt of the corresponding amounts from the customer in commensurate with the works done by the subcontractors”) contained in the LOI binding.
+In the commercial case, no 240/2006, the Dubai Court of Cassation upheld the LOI valid and the payment clause (“the payment shall be made after seven days from the receipt of the corresponding amounts from the customer incommensurate with the works done by the subcontractors”) contained in the LOI binding.
 Based on Articles 130 & 131 of the Civil Code, the respected Court held that the LOI was clearly drafted to render the parties’ intention to be bound by it.
 The Court also stated that “the main elements of a binding contract, offer, acceptance and party’s intention are present in the LOI to make it a binding contract”.

-It is worth noting that similar principles apply to a LOI in many common law jurisdictions, such as UK, USA and Australia.
-For instance, in the UK land mark case of RTS Flexible Systems v Molkerei Alois Muller GmbH UKSC 14, despite the fact that no formal contract had been ever signed, the Court found that the comprehensive terms included and the language used meant that the LOI was sufficiently certain and complete to be given contractual force.
+It is worth noting that similar principles apply to a LOI in many common law jurisdictions, such as UK, USA, and Australia.
+For instance, in the UK landmark case of RTS Flexible Systems v Molkerei Alois Muller GmbH UKSC 14, despite the fact that no formal contract had been ever signed, the Court found that the comprehensive terms included and the language used meant that the LOI was sufficiently certain and complete to be given contractual force.

 Accordingly, if a LOI is ambiguous and the terms are uncertain, the courts may find the letter unenforceable and thus non-binding, even if the parties have intended to be bound by its terms.
 In British Steel Corporation v Cleveland Bridge and Engineering Co Ltd 24 BLR 94, both parties expected a formal contract to be concluded in the future.
-As no formal contract was ever entered into, performance of the work under the LOI was not referable to any contract of which the terms can be ascertained, the court held the terms of the LOI are too uncertain for it to be binding).
+As no formal contract was ever entered into, the performance of the work under the LOI was not preferable to any contract of which the terms can be ascertained, the court held the terms of the LOI are too uncertain for it to be binding).